zopefoundation/Zope/docs/zopebook/Sessions.rst

 Given all of this: Production deployments with ZEO should avoid ``<mappingstorage>`` based sessions.
 Since ZEO is usually used for performance ``<filestorage>`` based sessions are probably to slow anyway.
-Also the problem of silentlly dropped sessions writes with parallel requests remains.
+Also the problem of silently dropped sessions writes with parallel requests remains.
 Use of Memcached based sessions is much safer and with `Products.mcdutils <https://pypi.org/project/Products.mcdutils/>`_ just a drop in replacment for native Zope sessions.
-For developmment environments however ``<mappingstorage>`` solutions are fine and allow a simpler setup.
+For development environments however ``<mappingstorage>`` solutions are fine and allow a simpler setup.